ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 ## Scenario of this tutorial

-We will analyse a trajectory of liquid argon using the self and distinct-parts of the van Hove functions and see how they change as a function of time.
+We will analyse a trajectory of liquid argon using the self-part and distinct-part of the van Hove functions and see how they change as a function of time.

 # Files